-Here /dev/dvd is the device name for the DVD drive (which may vary depending on your environment), and /media/dvd is the mount point (which may need to be created before calling the command).
+/dev/dvd is the DVD drive device, and /media/dvd is the mount point (which must already exist before calling the command).

 If the DVD was mounted automatically using the automatic mount daemon (autofs), "noexec" is set as the mount option, so the installer may fail to start.
 In this case, use the mount command to remount the DVD correctly, and then run the installation.
 Note that the mount options of a mounted DVD can be checked by executing the mount command without any arguments.